CSE-Archive/archive-api/README.md

 # CSE Archive RESTful API

-*CSE Archive is an independent organization from Shiraz University CSE Department, and it is developed and maintained by its students.*

 This is the source code of our API backend implemented in Django framework, which is opened for educational purposes and contributions.
-You can find a running instance of the project based on our official database in About section.

-## Installation
+## Installation & Deploy

 CSE Archive API project uses **pipenv** to set up its virtual environment.
 If you don't have it already, install it first